wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 which says if we have $ \neg A1 $ and $ A2 $, we can form $ A1 \rightarrow A2 $ (A1 implies A2).
 In step 4, we have $ \neg (p \lor q) $
 as $ \neg A1 $ and $ (q \lor p) $ as $ A2 $.
 Using this rule, we arrive at $ (p \lor q) \rightarrow (q \lor p) $, which is exactly what we set out to prove.
 Voila!

 Here is a brief summary of the above steps.
 In the first two steps of the proof below, we start with axioms.
-Then, in the third step, we apply the $ \beta $ inference rule on the axioms (the outcome of the first and second step).
+Then, in the third step, we apply the $ \beta $ inference rule on the the outcome of the first and second step.
 Then, on the result of the third step, we apply an $ \alpha $ inference rule.
 Finally, on the outcome of the fourth step, we apply another $ \alpha $ rule, and we are be able to prove what we set out to prove.

 At first, I didn't understand this by just reading it—it seemed too clever (as the author also hinted that it seemed clever).
 I had to solve it a couple of times using pen and paper.